vaiorabbit/raylib-bindings/README.md

 *   `SetTraceLogCallback` and `TraceLogCallback` are unusable since Ruby-FFI does not support `:varargs` parameter in callbacks (`Proc`, etc.)
     *   Ref.: https://ffi.github.io/ruby-ffi-archive/messages/20130214-%5Bruby-ffi%5D%20Re_%20Callback%20Function%20with%20varargs-345.html

+*   For macOS users: if you get error messages like “'.... .dylib' not valid for use in process: library load disallowed by system policy” , you can work around it with the following command (although it is not recommended):
+    *   $ xattr -dr com.apple.quarantine (path to the .dylib)

 ## License ##